-The first of Karine’s stories, Betty Bags a Booker, looks at the concept of human dignity in a future where large sections of the community find themselves without paid employment.
+The first of Karine’s stories, Betty Bags a Booker, looked at the concept of human dignity in a future where large sections of the community find themselves without paid employment.

-The third story, Karmic Payback, explores the power relationships between ‘data generators’ and ‘data analysts’ in a world where our lives are increasingly defined by ‘datafication’.
+The third story, Karmic Payback, explored the power relationships between ‘data generators’ and ‘data analysts’ in a world where our lives are increasingly defined by ‘datafication’.

 Listen to Karine’s stories and presentation in this podcast: